gavinlaking/vedeu/docs/geometry.md

 - Geometry can be maximised- to use all the available terminal space.
 - It can also be unmaximised- to return to the pre-defined dimensions as mentioned above.
+- Geometry can be aligned; either left, centre or right.
+When defined in this way, the 'x', 'xn', 'y' and 'yn' parameters will be calculated automatically.
 - Geometry like a {file:docs/cursors.md Cursor}, via events can be moved; left, right, up or down.